phoenixlzx/FFFac/php/README.md

 				202:Password Error
 				203:User Was Blocked
 				204:User Didn't Login
+				205:Signup Disallow by admin
+				206:Username is in use
+				207:Email is in use
 ####Server About
 				301:SQL Error.
 Please connect admin.
 ####Grammar About
 				401:username format error
 				402:url format error
+				403:email format error